okirch/susetest/.github/CONTRIBUTING.md

 ## Developers Tasks (some suggestions)

-* create an automation testing like travis or jenkins for testing new PR. (to avoid regression)
+* create unit-testing for api functions and suite generally for susetest (to avoid regression)

-* susetest_api need more cool functions:
-   * machinery library need some improvements: (testing, description images need creation, adding full support)
+* susetest library
-   * system library (function to start services
+   * system.py (functions to start services, reboot, etc)
    * i make some prototype for functions that we need. see the .py functions here: https://github.com/okirch/susetest/tree/master/susetest/python/susetest_api

-   * correct some fixme that are in the code :)
-* Integrate supportconfig to susetest:
+* integrate salt and docker with susetest

 ## Designer tasks: